As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The bottle easily slides into the said basket, making it easy to open and serve without spilling a precious drop.
 A big bonus to using a decanting basket is that it’s a beautiful way to display your port.
 This is also another reason to store your ports with the label facing up.
 The presentation is key.

-If you love red wine as much as I do, you will learn so much from this article on storing red wine.
-Please check it out and share it with your friends if you find value.
+TIP: If you love red wine as much as I do, you will learn so much from this article on storing red wine.
+Please check it out and share it with your friends.
+Do you know which wines should be served at room temperature and why?
+Read this article to find out.

 Storing Port Wine After Opening